kennylee15/blog/_posts/2016-07-27-vicemo-scraper.markdown

 As observed, the description of the transactions come in both strings and emojis, so we use `extract_string_data()` and `extract_emoji_data()` methods to extract the strings and emojis from HTML accordingly.

-These data have to be cleansed before we can visualize them.
+Moreover, these data need to be cleansed before we can use them.
 The class `LetMeAnalyzeThat` does this job.

 {% highlight ruby %}
 class LetMeAnalyzeThat(object):